Alexander Esenin-Volpin: 1965 Glasnost demonstration

 In the following years, Esenin-Volpin became an important voice in the human rights movement in the Soviet Union.
 He was one of the first Soviet dissidents who took on a "legalist" strategy of dissent.
 He proclaimed that it is possible and necessary to defend human rights by strictly observing the law, and in turn demand that the authorities observe the formally guaranteed rights.
 Esenin-Volpin was again hospitalized in February 1968 as one of those protesting most strongly against the trial of Alexander Ginzburg and Yury Galanskov (Galanskov-Ginzburg trial).

-After his 1968 psychiatric confinement, Letter of the Ninety-Nine was sent to the Soviet authorities asking for his release.
-This fact became public and the Voice of America conducted a broadcast on the topic; Esenin-Volpin was released almost immediately thereafter.
-Vladimir Bukovsky was quoted as saying that Volpin's diagnosis was "pathological honesty".

-In 1968, Esenin-Volpin circulated his famous "Памятка для тех, кому предстоят допросы" (Memo for those who expect to be interrogated) widely used by fellow dissidents.
+In 1968, Esenin-Volpin was again imprisoned in a psychiatric hospital, prompting the Letter of the Ninety-Nine to be sent to the Soviet authorities asking for his release.
+This fact became public and the Voice of America conducted a broadcast on the topic; he was released almost immediately thereafter.
+Vladimir Bukovsky was quoted as saying that Esenin-Volpin's diagnosis was "pathological honesty".
+That year, he circulated his famous "Памятка для тех, кому предстоят допросы" (Memo for those who expect to be interrogated) widely used by fellow dissidents in the Soviet Union.

-In 1969, he signed the first Appeal to The UN Committee for Human Rights, drafted by the Initiative Group for the Defense of Human Rights in the USSR.
-In 1970, Volpin joined the Committee on Human Rights in the USSR and worked with Yuri Orlov, Andrei Sakharov and other activists.
+In 1969, Esenin-Volpin signed the first Appeal to The UN Committee for Human Rights, drafted by the Initiative Group for the Defense of Human Rights in the USSR.
+In 1970, he joined the Committee on Human Rights in the USSR and worked with Yuri Orlov, Andrei Sakharov and other Soviet human rights activists.

 Emigration

-In May 1972, he emigrated to the United States, but his Soviet citizenship was not revoked as was customary at the time.
-He worked at Boston University.
-In 1973 he was one of the signers of the Humanist Manifesto.
+In May 1972, Esenin-Volpin emigrated to the United States at the insistence of the Soviet government, but his Soviet citizenship was not revoked as was customary at the time for exiled people.
+He worked at the University of Buffalo and Boston University, first as a professor then as a librarian.
+In 1973, he was one of the signers of the Humanist Manifesto.

-Abroad he again alarmed the Soviet authorities in 1977 by threatening to sue them for spreading rumours that he was mentally ill.
+In 1977, Esenin-Volpin again alarmed the Soviet authorities by threatening to sue them for spreading rumours that he was mentally ill.

 In 2005, Esenin-Volpin participated in "They Chose Freedom", a four-part television documentary on the history of the Soviet dissident movement.

-He died on March 16, 2016, aged 91.
+Esenin-Volpin died on March 16, 2016 in Boston at the age of 91.

-Mathematical work
+Mathematics

 His early work was in general topology, where he introduced Esenin-Volpin's theorem.
 Most of his later work was on the foundations of mathematics, where he introduced ultrafinitism, an extreme form of constructive mathematics that casts doubt on the existence of not only infinite sets, but even of large integers such as 10^{12}.

 He sketched a program for proving the consistency of Zermelo–Fraenkel set theory using ultrafinitistic techniques in (Ésénine-Volpine 1961), (Yessenin-Volpin 1970) and (Yessenin-Volpin 1981).